machalliance/standards/models/recipes/openai-product-feed.md

 | [Media](../entities/utilities/media.md) → `media`          | `additional_image_urls`       | Extract URLs from array                                     |
 | ProductVariant → `barcodes`                                | `gtin`                        | Extract UPC/EAN/GTIN from barcodes object                   |

+[!IMPORTANT]
+Variant Flattening & Grouping Strategy
+Each product variant must be submitted as a separate feed entry with its own unique id (typically the variant SKU).
+However, all variants of the same parent product must share the same `item_group_id` (the parent product ID) to enable ChatGPT to:

+Present variants as options within a single product conversation Allow users to switch between colors, sizes, or other attributes naturally Show variant-specific pricing, availability, and images Maintain coherent product context across variant selection

+Example: A t-shirt with 3 colors and 3 sizes generates 9 feed entries, each with:

+Unique `id`: TSHIRT-RED-M, TSHIRT-BLUE-L, etc.
+Shared `item_group_id`: PROD-TSHIRT-001
+Variant-specific attributes: color, size, gtin, availability

+Without proper `item_group_id` grouping, ChatGPT will treat each variant as a completely separate product, resulting in a fragmented and confusing shopping experience.

 ### Product Feed Data Flow

 **Input Data (MACH Format):**